Read Full Report Asalaamu Alaikum!

 If you actually just read my entire story, YOU.
 ARE.
 AWESOME!

-This took me three full days and a lot of dabke to write.
+This took me three full days and a lot of listening to dabke to write.
 I almost lost all of my sanity through the process.
 It was definitely the most therapeutic thing I have ever written.
 Writing can do that to you.
 It opens up a whole new world to expressing emotions.

 While going through all those levels of interrogation and airport security, I wasn’t as angry as I was exhausted and frustrated.
 I wasn’t nervous either.
 Writing my experience out during these past three days was absolutely emotionally draining.
 My emotions were all over the place.
 At one point, while I was seated at my public library, writing about the strip search, anger fueled inside of me causing my hands to shake and my heart to skip rapidly.

 I was surprised at myself.

 When you’re going through a difficult obstacle, you’re forced to take it one second at a time.
 The strain of those moments don’t fully register until it’s all over and you’re looking back at your actions and how you handled them.
 At least that’s what happened to me.

 I still can’t believe that I was able to remember the details and dialogue so vividly.
 What I could not remember, I left out.